-30 lecture hours; 45 lab hours Prerequisites: BCA 104; ELC 101; ELC 111 or equivalent Lab fee networks, hardware and software specifications, network installations, communications theory, and the administration of networks.
+Prerequisites: BCA 104; ELC 101; ELC 111 or equivalent

+Instruction prepares a student to build a network from computer components.
+The course surveys the need for networks, hardware and software specifications, network installations, communications theory, and the administration of networks.
 The student builds a network, installs an operating system, and uses the network.